Jana Alemam: Junior

-In July 2023 she was selected for the Junior World Championships in Cluj-Napoca along with Veronika Drevylo and the junior group.
-There she took 29th place with hoop, 37th with clubs and 28th in teams.
+In July, Aleman was selected for the Junior World Championships in Cluj-Napoca, Romania along with Veronika Drevylo and the junior group.
+There she competed with two of the four apparatuses, and she took 29th place with hoop, 37th with clubs and 28th in the team competition.

-In late April 2024 she was competed at the Pacific Rim in Cali, there she won bronze in the All-Around and with ribbon as well as silver with hoop and in the team competition, along Eva Cao, Tatiana Cocsanova, Carmel Kallemaa, Suzanna Shahbazian and Kate Vetricean.
-She was then selected for the Pan American Championships in Guatemala City, winning the bronze in teams (along Cao and Vetricean) and with clubs.
+In late April 2024, she competed at the Pacific Rim Championships in Cali, Colombia.
+There she won bronze in the all-around; she posted the fourth-highest score, but the top three gymnasts were all from the United States, and due to the two-per-country rule, Aleman won the bronze medal.
+In the apparatus final, she won silver with hoop and another bronze with ribbon.
+She also won silver in the team competition, along with her teammates, Eva Cao, Tatiana Cocsanova, Carmel Kallemaa, Suzanna Shahbazian and Kate Vetricean.

+In May, Aleman won the junior national title.
+She was then selected for the Pan American Championships in Guatemala City, where she placed 9th in the all-around.
+However, she won the bronze in the team competition (along with teammates Cao and Vetricean) and with clubs, the only apparatus final that she qualified for.
+She scored the same as the silver medalist in the clubs final, Fernanda Alvaz, but Alvaz won the tiebreak.